Sarajevo square

 A little later, however, I noticed I only had a partial connection.
 Messenger worked, for example, but Google Maps didn’t.
 The next day I popped into one of BH Telenor retail stores and mentioned my issue.
 The representative made a few changes to my APN, and voila, 30 seconds later, everything worked.

-BH Mobile’s Ultra Starter, Ultra Tourist 1, and Ultra Tourist 2 plans are the most-recommended options for visitors, with a range of features and validity periods.
+BH Telecom’s tourist plans are the most-recommended options for visitors, with a small range of features and validity periods.

 BH Mobile SIM card package